study-code-design/a-simple-early_stopping-code-/README.md

 ```python
 loss = torch.L1Loss(y_pred, y_train)
 ```
-you only upload your loss, and this fucntion will do gardient desceent and backpropagation.
+you only upload your loss, and this fucntion will do gardient desceent and backpropagation automatically.

 ## extra-func
 you can invoke :es.save_model(model), es.load_model(model_class, modep_path)
-### 7. model:this model is what you write class by yourself which include the weight, bias,and inheriting nn.Model.
+### 7. model:this The model for this call is the model that you created the object in the first place
 ### 8. model_class: beacuse load the new model need creat the new object, so we need recreat the object

 ## reason of  writing this code